R-ArcGIS/arcgislayers/README.md

 ### Filtering using `where` or `filter_geom` arguments

-You can also use the `fields` argument to select columns or `where` argument to subset rows.
+You can also use the `fields` argument to select columns or the `where` argument to subset rows.

 For example, using a character vector of column names for `fields` and a